culanomeara/pp5-peaknutrition/README.md

 - To view a list of products
 - View individual product details
 - Be able to easily find/see special offers/deals/promos
-- See what i curently have in my basket and total cost
+- See what I currently have in my basket and total cost
 - Get advice about what plan/product suits me best
 - Check what qualifications/expertise/experience the provider has
 - Sort all items by price, category, type